svtsv01/qudit/TUTORIAL.md

 2.  qudits: A dictionary mapping qudit names to `cirq.Qid` objects.
 3.  qudit_order: A list of qudits in the order they were added.

-TODO

-- [ ] Can you specify an example or reason why the order of the qudits might be of importance?

 ### Extended Usage of the `create_circuit` Function:

 If needed, the dimensions for each qudit can be specified explicitly in the `create_circuit` function: